ibm-cloud-docs/openshift/openshift_uc_gov.md

 * TARIFFS – App to calculate tariffs, submit charges electronically to shipper, and receive digital payments
 * REGULATIONS – Flexible and configurable app that feeds previous two apps with ever-changing policies and regulations that affect imports, exports, and tariff processing

-Developers started by deploying their apps in containers with Red Hat OpenShift on IBM Cloud.
+Developers started by deploying their apps in containers with {{site.data.keyword.openshiftlong_notm}}.
 They created clusters for a shared Dev environment that allow worldwide Developers to collaboratively deploy app improvements quickly.
 Containers allow each development team to use the language of their choice.

 Security first: The IT Execs chose bare metal clusters.
-With bare metal for Red Hat OpenShift on IBM Cloud, the sensitive customs workloads now have familiar isolation but within the flexibility of public cloud.
+With bare metal for {{site.data.keyword.openshiftlong_notm}}, the sensitive customs workloads now have familiar isolation but within the flexibility of public cloud.

 Because the shipping company also wants to work with other ports, app security is crucial.
 Shipping manifests and customs information are highly confidential.
 From that secure core, Vulnerability Advisor provides these scans:
 * Image vulnerability scans